rei/rei-cedar-docs/docs/components/headings/README.md

 - Be specific.
 Provide facts or information that pique user interest.
 Avoid broad and generic headings
 - Start heading titles with strong and familiar keywords to increase scannability
-- Ensure the heading works out of context in search results, social-media streams, blog posts, and news feeds
+- Ensure the heading works out of page context, such as in search results, social media streams, blog posts, and news feeds
+  - Start with most descriptive word.
+For example, in a section labeled “Disaster Relief” instead of “Preparation for floods”, use “Flood preparation”
+  - Avoid duplicating headings (e.g. "More Details")
 - Omit needless words.
 Be clear and concise
 - Limit heading length for improved scale across variable container widths
 - Headings must: